Safe and Sound

 The Brief

-— Make London City Comfortable for HSPs
+— Make London City Comfortable for the Hidden Vulnerable: HSPs

 The term ‘Highly Sensitive Person’ (HSP) has only been popularised within the past 10 years by Professor Lionetti.
 HSPs, by definition, are a subset of the population who are high in a personality trait known as sensory-processing sensitivity (SPS) (Lionetti et al., 2018).
 According to the same study, around 20-30% of the global population is classified as highly sensitive people.